Doctors Revision

 What happens in the Ovary:

-• Follicle Development: Under the influence of FSH, several primordial follicles begin to grow.
+• Follicle Development: Under the influence of FSH, several primordial follicles begin to grow into primary, then secondary follicles.

-• Dominant Follicle Selection: Usually, only one follicle becomes the dominant (Graafian) follicle and continues to mature.
+• Dominant Follicle Selection: Usually, only one follicle becomes the dominant (Graafian) follicle and continues to mature, while the others undergo atresia (programmed cell death).

-• Estrogen Production: The growing dominant follicle produces increasing amounts of estrogen.
+• Estrogen Production: The growing dominant follicle produces rapidly increasing amounts of estrogen.

 Hormonal Control: